mesa package#

 This method is called automatically by

-, so there is no need to use this if you are subclassing Agent and calling its super in the__init__
+Agent.__init__, so there is no need to use this if you are subclassing Agent and calling its super in the__init__method.

 Deregister the agent with the model.